 Bad things happen everywhere, even when you’re supposed to be making memories.

+This was years before the Elisa Lam incident but the difference is that the body is still missing.
 On May 30, 2005, Natalee Holloway was supposed to return from her graduation trip to Aruba.
 But she never came home.
 Her disappearance sparked one of the biggest media frenzies in American history and remains unsolved to this day.

 Disappearance of Natalee Holloway